 Well let’s deconstruct.
 Those of you with no patience for financial analysis can jump straight to a discussion of whether the the choice of messy updo was correct.

 Here’s the thing.
 In San Francisco, few of us can justify fancy clothes since the city, apart from a small socialite crowd, dresses down.
 But I can never resist celebrating the holidays with a new party look.
 The years I hold back I always feel a small, silly, disappointment.
 What to do?

 Invest wisely.
 Friday’s outfit relied on a low/high retail mix, and previous classic buys.
 Let me count the savings.
 Literally.

 #1.
 A new gold Restrain skirt, from All Saints, cost $275.
-But he thing is industrial-strength stretchy, so I could go without squeezewear of any sort.
+But the thing is industrial-strength stretchy, so I could go without squeezewear of any sort.

 #2.
-The evening was warm enough that bare legs felt fine and no one-night-only stockings to be tossed into the garbage in the wee hours.
+The evening was warm enough that bare legs felt fine and no one-night-only stockings were tossed into the garbage in the wee hours.